jhpyle/docassemble/_docs/functions.md

 The address returned by `interview_email()` is a unique random sequence of six lowercase letters.
-If any e-mails are received at this e-mail address, **docassemble** will associate them with the user's interview session and the e-mails can be retrieved with [`get_emails()`].
+If any e-mails are received at this e-mail address, **docassemble** will associate them with the user's session and the e-mails can be retrieved with [`get_emails()`].

-The result returned by `interview_email()` will be unique to the interview session.
+The result returned by `interview_email()` will be unique to the session.
 Every time your interview calls `interview_email()`, the same e-mail address will be returned.

-You can also associate more than one e-mail address with the interview session, if you wish.
+You can also associate more than one e-mail address with the session, if you wish.
 For example, in a litigation application, you may want to have one e-mail address for receiving evidence from the client and another address for corresponding with opposing counsel.
 You can obtain these different e-mail addresses using the optional keyword argument `key`.
 For example, `interview_email(key='evidence')` and `interview_email(key='opposing counsel')` will return different unique addresses.

 If you are using a `key` to get an e-mail address, you can also set the optional keyword argument `index` to an integer.
 For example,